BrianLipscombe/power_standz/README.md

 * Lighthouse Auditing

     - Scores are currently suboptimal but will hopefully be improved upon resubmission.
+This might improve by changing all product images from PNG to WebP format.
+Please note, when attempting to do this, Gitpod did not load the WebP files that were converted.
+For this reason the PNG files were used.

 All pages were tested on multiple resolutions for proper responsiveness.